Kirkenstocks/meet/README.md

 The Meet app is a serverless, progressive web application built with React using a test-driven development technique.
 The application uses the Google
 Calendar API to fetch upcoming events.

+### How to Use
+To visit the live site, follow this link to [https://kirkenstocks.github.io/meet/] (https://kirkenstocks.github.io/meet/).
+To run the app locally download the repository, navigate to the root folder in your terminal, and use the command <code>npm run start</code>.
+Be aware that while running on a local server the app will use an abbreviated event list from mockdata.js.

 ### Features with User Stories and Scenarios in Gherkin's Syntax
 - **Filter Events by City**\
   User story: As a user, I should be able to filter events by city so that I can see a list of events taking place in that city.